viyancs/docker-project-template/dpt-php/README.md

 ## PHP DOCKER PROJECT TEMPLATE

-> This tries to be a "good defaults" example of using PHP, Nginx, PHP-FPM, Laravel (october cms) possible another framework, and Composer in Docker for local development and shipping to production with all the bells, whistles, and best practices.
+> This tries to be a "good defaults" example of using PHP, Nginx, PHP-FPM, Laravel,native  possible another framework, and Composer in Docker for local development and shipping to production with all the bells, whistles, and best practices.

 ### Contribuitions
 -